 Team Building and Leadership Expertise is a challenge to define and understand.
-It seems that everyone is a thought leader and that all the noise and ideas are equal and useful.
+Everyone seems to be a thought leader, and all the noise and ideas are equal and valuable.

-I am guilty of pushing lots of noise out into the organization, team, and leadership development field.
+I am guilty of pushing lots of noise into the organization, team, and leadership development field.

 While I try to ensure that what I share is evidence-based, current, and does as little harm as possible to the people who listen, the accountability and authority of a consultant, advisor, or expert are necessary for those on the receiving end of the advice to know.

-Consulting executives on the areas of my expertise (organization design and team development), we spend time upfront discussing with the executive team and those that I support what their, my, and our shared authority and accountability is.
+When consulting executives on my areas of expertise (organization design and team development), we spend time upfront discussing with the executive team and those I support what their, my, and our shared authority and accountability is.